mdepuydt-dtt/vibecoding-2025/README.md

 Make a change and see if it is automatically reflected, for example in `index.html` change the Title with Your Name `<title>Your Name</title>`

 You're all set!
 Use the Copilot `Agent Mode` to get started on the changes!

+### Inspiration ideas
+- Change the color scheme / theme of the app to something flashy or exotic, for example a Cyberpunk theme, Hawaii, Old Western style, Barbie inspired, Disco, ...
+- Add additional features to the app, such as new menu items, pages, dashboards, ...
+- Change the app into something else (e.g instead of a Hotel Booking platform, make it into a Car Rental platform)
+- ..
+Or ask AI to come up with ideas for you!

 # Common issues